Table of Contents

 In Malaysia, the annual calendar boasts a multitude of public holidays, as each religion and culture in this multiracial country has its own festivals.

-This is excellent news, especially for working people and schoolchildren, because hey, who doesn’t love a few days’ break from work/school?
+This is excellent news, especially for working people and schoolchildren, because hey, who doesn’t love a few days’ break from work/school, right?
+I know I do!
 And these holidays apply to everyone, regardless of personal faith or background.
-So, no matter what ethnicity or religion is written on your ID card, you will get days off for Eid, Chinese New Year, Christmas, Deepavali, and so on!
+So, no matter what ethnicity or religion is written on your IC, you will get days off for Eid, Chinese New Year, Christmas, Deepavali, and so on!

 To top it off, each of these celebrations is often accompanied by big feasts and festivities.
 So, let’s find out what public holidays you can look forward to in Malaysia: